Boulder08/chunknorris/README.md

 - Example: --noiselevel 20
 - Default: 0

-**--sharpness**: Defines the '--sharpness' parameter in aomenc.
+**--sharpness**: Defines the '--sharpness' parameter in aomenc and svt-av1-psy.
 It is a psy RD setting more than a sharpener, lower values allocate more bits to flat areas, blurring sharper ones and vice versa.
 - Example: --sharpness 3
 - Default: 2